joe-jngigi/next_auth_V5/README.md

 When we say "`verifyUserToken` changing," it means that the value stored in the `verifyUserToken` variable is different from its previous value.
 In the context of this React component, `verifyUserToken` is initialized with the value retrieved from the URL parameters using the `useSearchParams` hook.

-For example, if the initial value of `verifyUserToken` is ***"ajbgvtriutbitu132243,"*** and then it changes to another value, such as ***"newToken123,"*** then `verifyUserToken` has indeed changed.
+For example, if the initial value of `verifyUserToken` is **_"ajbgvtriutbitu132243,"_** and then it changes to another value, such as **_"newToken123,"_** then `verifyUserToken` has indeed changed.

 The `useCallback` hook in this component depends on the `verifyUserToken` variable.
 If `verifyUserToken` changes, React will recompute the `onSubmit` function, ensuring that it has access to the updated value of `verifyUserToken`.

 This behavior is crucial for ensuring that the function operates with the most up-to-date data.
-So the only time that the function is re-rendered is when the value changes, maintaining the *"working with the up-to-date data"*
+So the only time that the function is re-rendered is when the value changes, maintaining the _"working with the up-to-date data"_

-On this function, we will create a server action
+On this function, we will create a server action, that will be used in the verification of the user by updating the `verified email` in the user, and then delete the email.

+**How the expiry time works?**

+1. **Getting the Expiry Date from the Database**:

+   - The database stores the expiry date and time of the token as a specific point in the future.
+Let's call this "Expiry Date from Database".

+2. **Creating the Current Date and Time**:

+   - We use `new Date()` to create a representation of the current date and time.
+This means, at the moment the code runs, we get the current date and time from the system clock.
+Let's call this "Current Date and Time".

+3. **Comparing Expiry Date with Current Date and Time**:

+   - To check if the token has expired, we compare the "Expiry Date from Database" with the "Current Date and Time".
+   - If the "Expiry Date from Database" is earlier than the "Current Date and Time", it means the token has expired.
+   - If the "Expiry Date from Database" is later than the "Current Date and Time", it means the token is still valid.

+4. **Logic Simplified**:
+   - Imagine the "Expiry Date from Database" as a point in the future when the token is set to expire.
+   - Imagine the "Current Date and Time" as "right now", the exact moment when the code is running.
+   - If the "Expiry Date from Database" is before "right now", it's like saying the expiration time has already passed, so the token has expired.

+In simpler terms, the code checks if the expiry time stored in the database is earlier than the current time.
+If it is, then the token is considered expired.
+If not, the token is still valid.
+This comparison helps determine if the token has expired or not.

+## The Architecture of the Registration and the Verification using a token

+When we register a user using credentials, we will generate a **Verification Token**.
+We then trigger an email, and send using **resend**.
+This will send a link generated with a `unique token`, to a **verification page**

+> We need to check if the user is verified, if not, this will generate a new token and send an email.
+We do this in the frontend and the `auth configuration file` in the `signIn` callback.

+In the verification page, we then trigger the `verificationOfToken` function, where it checks if the token is expired, the user exists, which in return it will update the user's `emailVerified` field, and then delete the token.